Sum1Solutions/karen-read-trials/README.md

 - All tables are fully referenced, with direct links to official trial coverage, news galleries, and key documents.
 - The site is non-partisan and does not advocate for any party or outcome.

+## Ultimate Goal: Bayesian Analysis & Prediction

+A long-term objective for this project is to incorporate a Bayesian analysis framework, enabling the site to serve as a foundation for probabilistic modeling and prediction of jury decisions.
+By assigning likelihoods to various facts, arguments, and evidence, and updating these as new information emerges, we aim to build an interactive tool that can:

+- Model how jurors might weigh competing narratives and evidence
+- Allow users to explore how changes in evidence or argument strength could shift predicted outcomes
+- Provide a transparent, data-driven approach to understanding legal decision-making in complex trials

+This feature would make the project not only a reference for what happened in the Karen Read trials, but also a living demonstration of how Bayesian reasoning can be applied to real-world legal cases.

 ## Collaboration

 This is a collaborative, open-source project.
 Contributions are welcome—whether you have updated information, corrections, official exhibit lists, or suggestions for improvement.
 Please open an issue or submit a pull request on GitHub.